Always write HTML code with accessibility in mind!

 Use Clear Language

-Use clear language that is easy to understand, and try to avoid characters that cannot be read clearly by a screen reader.
+Always use a clear language, that is easy to understand.
+Also try to avoid characters that cannot be read clearly by a screen reader.
 For example:

 - Avoid dashes.
 Instead of writing 1-3, write 1 to 3